-The 'forgotten' country, Paraguay sits landlocked between South America's tourist favourites of Brazil, Argentina and Bolivia, and is unfairly overlooked by all except the most intrepid travellers and eco-tourists.
+Paraguay sits landlocked amongst South America's tourist favourites of Brazil, Argentina, and Bolivia, and is unfairly overlooked by visitors except for the most intrepid travellers and eco-tourists.

 A series of dictatorships have marred its progress since Paraguay became a republic in 1811, but more recently the country has enjoyed a period of relatively peaceful democracy and is fairly prosperous thanks to its thriving agricultural economy.

 Those who fly into the capital, Asuncion, will find a large, relaxed city full of Latin American atmosphere and historical interest.
 The city's rich 450-year history is reflected in the downtown architecture, including the Asuncion Cathedral, as well as some modern marvels like the beautiful Lirico Theatre.
 In addition, Asuncion boasts a fun nightlife, vast shopping malls, and some excellent hotels and restaurants.

 Rivers are the lifeblood of Paraguay and a scenic cruise from Asuncion to Concepcion is a popular option for tourists.
 Concepcion is a laidback little town about 130 miles (210km) north of the capital, the most notable feature of which is the riverside setting.

 Paraguay is essentially a travel book still to be written.
 Although tourist amenities may be lacking outside of the capital, those keen on getting off the beaten track in a largely unspoilt South American country will find plenty of charm, unspoilt wilderness, and authentic indigenous culture in Paraguay, making it a rewarding and memorable destination.